Research and Publication Misconduct

 Journal Policy for Research and Publication Misconduct

-The editorial board will observe publishing misconduct such as duplicate publication, plagiarism, false or fabricated (data, images, and figures). changes in authorship, unexplained conflict of interest, ethical issues with a submitted manuscript.
+The editorial board will observe publishing misconduct such as duplicate publication, plagiarism, and false or fabricated (data, images, and figures). changes in authorship, unexplained conflict of interest, and ethical issues with a submitted manuscript.
 If a manuscript faces suspected cases of research or publication misconduct, recommendations from the "Committee on Publication Ethics (COPE)" will be followed.

-Journal Policy on retracting a published paper
+Journal Policy on retracting a published paper (Post-Publication)

 The Editor in chief will consider retracting a paper in the following situations: